For all ages, Sunday mornings at 9:45am

 2-year-olds begin and end in their classroom: Denise Welch & Wendy Kvale – Room 108

-3-year-olds through Kindergarten begin the Sunday School hour with Opening Assembly at 9:45am in the south side of Desoto Hall, and then move to their classrooms:
+3-year-olds through Kindergarten begin the Sunday School hour with Opening Assembly at 9:45am in Room 116, and then move to their classrooms:

 - 3 & 4-year-old, Sandra Chiou, Jane Lewellen & Debbie Mellott – Room 117